cateldev/cateldev/README.md

 <br>

 <div align="center">
-<p>Im a Front-end Developer and passionated about technology and how anything is possible with coding.
+<p>Im a Front-end Developer and passionated about technology and how everything is possible with coding.
 Everyday I seek to create awesome experiences through well developed websites.
 I'm 25 years old, living in São Paulo, Brazil. </p>
 <br>